boorad/mapr-spout/README.md

 `/tmp/mapr-spout`.
 You can over-ride the port using the `-port PORT_NUM` option and can specify the base directory using `-base DIRECTORY`.

+A catcher without a traffic source is boring.
+So you may want to run the included traffic simulator.

+    java -cp target/mapr-spout-0.1-SNAPSHOT-jar-with-dependencies.jar com.mapr.franz.Traffic localhost

+This command requires a host name where you are running a catcher.
+If you are running a SimpleCatcher, then there is only one hostname to be had, but if you are running a full cluster you can tell the traffic generator about any of them and it should discover the others.
+There are a number of options that can be set on the traffic generator, but they all have reasonable defaults.

+One particularly interesting thing about generating traffic is that the SimpleCatcher has a magic topic called `-metrics-`.
+This topic contains messages recorded at invervals of 1 second, 10 seconds, 1 minute and 5 minutes.
+Each of these messages contains the time, the time interval and the number of unique topics and total number of messages for the time interval being recorded.
+These messages are formatted using the `DataPoint` message from `Metric.proto`.

 Data Collection Architecture
 ==========